ajohnson7458/volante/README.md

   name: 'ExampleSpoke',
   props: {
     // effectively the public properties of the module,
-    // updated by '<name>.update' event or by config file
+    // updated by the config file or real-time by the '<name>.update' event
     someProp: true,
     port: 8080,
   },